BGU-CS-VIL/DPMMSubClusters.jl/README.md

 # DPMMSubClusters.jl
-This repository is a *Julia* package which holds the code for our paper **Distributed MCMC Inference in Dirichlet Process Mixture Models Using Julia**, which was presented at CCGrid2019 Hyper Computing Maching Learning workshop (HPML).
+This repository is a *Julia* package which holds the code for our paper **Distributed MCMC Inference in Dirichlet Process Mixture Models Using Julia**, which was presented at CCGrid2019 Hyper Computing Maching Learning workshop (HPML) and is available [here](https://www.cs.bgu.ac.il/~dinari/papers/dpmm_hpml2019.pdf).

 ## Requirements
 This package was developed and tested on *Julia 1.0.3*, prior versions will not work.